 One of the downsides is that if the CCA is not successful that taxpayers will likely be caught holding the bag.
 In San Francisco a CCA was suspended after expending $4.1 million dollars.
 Another report indicated that in the SF example electricity rates were set to increase by nearly 5 times.

-With our current power model, we supposedly have government regulators working on our behalf to ensure entities like SCE are not behaving badly.
+With our current power model in California, we supposedly have government regulators working on our behalf to ensure entities like SCE are not behaving badly.
 Whether those regulators are doing a good job is definitely a question up for debate, but with a CCA it is not clear what regulation, if any, they would have.
 Rates under a CCA would not be regulated by a government agency; instead they would be set by the CCA’s Board of Directors – which typically is comprised of locally elected officials.
 In addition, how are we to know whether the energy purchased by a CCA is actually cleaner?
 And who’s to keep the CCA from paying their directors and consultants outlandish salaries and benefits?

 Those are exactly the concerns raised by one energy expert with regard to the Marin Clean Energy (MCE) CCA.

 In startling allegations, energy expert Jim Phelps determines that MCE actually cost consumers more, or the same price as PG&E, while providing energy that is less clean than PG&E (the local IOU) provides.
 Mr. Phelps’ analysis includes all additional costs levied by utility companies that consumers must pay each month after CCA switches them into its program.

 MCE, which consists of the county of Marin, all 11 of Marin’s municipalities and the city of Richmond, serves as the retail electricity provider for 124,000 customers.
 The county of Napa and the cities of Albany and San Pablo have asked permission to join the authority, which could add another 27,000 customers.